TV Time, the TV tracking app with over a million daily users, can now find your next binge

 As TV Time improves these recommendations in the weeks ahead, it will also begin to show your “TV Time score” — how well your interests match with a given piece of content — in all of the show pages in the app.

-With its newfound ability to make personalized show suggestions, TV Time hopes to attract more casual TV fans, and eventually aims to sell its data on what people are watching to help inform TV producers and networks what to shows to fund next, as well as provide competitive insights, among other things.
+With its newfound ability to make personalized show suggestions, TV Time hopes to attract more casual TV fans, and eventually aims to sell its data on what people are watching to help inform TV producers and networks which shows to fund next, as well as provide competitive insights, among other things.

 “But we’ll never sell individual profiles of people,” Brian stresses.
 “We’re working with partners on aggregate, anonymized data about what the trends are,” he says.